pedrolcn/dl-framework/README.md

+# SergueiFlow

-This is an attempt to build my very own deep learning framework
+This is an attempt to build my very own deep learning framework, which has been hereby named SergueiFlow as it is heavily influenced by TensorFlow

 A deep learning framework consists of the following features: